-Jessica holds a Master’s degree in Applied Nutrition and a Bachelor’s degree in Human Nutrition from the University of Guelph, which included a semester in Melbourne, Australia.
-Jessica also completed a diploma in Food and Nutrition Management and is an AllerTrain Master Trainer for allergies.
+Jessica holds a Master’s degree in Applied Nutrition and a Bachelor’s degree in Human Nutrition, which included a semester in Melbourne, Australia.
+Jessica also completed a diploma in Food and Nutrition Management.

-Jessica is dedicated to making the food on campus more delicious, nutritious, sustainable and easier to navigate for those with allergies and dietary needs.
-She looks forward to meeting students across campus and helping them build lifelong healthy habits.
+Jessica is dedicated to making the food on campus more delicious, nutritious, sustainable and easier to navigate for those with allergy and dietary needs.
+She looks forward to meeting students and helping them build lifelong healthy habits.